Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 November 2025 12.32.50 UTC
+- WIB: Senin, 24 November 2025 13.43.55 UTC
-- WITA: Senin, 24 November 2025 13.32.50 UTC
+- WITA: Senin, 24 November 2025 14.43.55 UTC
-- WIT: Senin, 24 November 2025 14.32.50 UTC
+- WIT: Senin, 24 November 2025 15.43.55 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology